 10. You can’t burn much body fat in a 4-minute workout no matter how intense it is.

-A claim that lots of people take at face value without thinking it through is that you can burn more fat with a 4-minute workout than you can with a long steady state workout, say 40 minutes, if the 4-minute workout is super high in intensity.
+A claim that lots of people take at face value without thinking it through is that you can burn more fat in a workout just minutes long (4 minutes, 7 minutes, etc) than you can with a long steady state workout, say 40 minutes, if the short workout is super high in intensity.

 The mistake is confusing pounds of fat tissue being burned off your body week by week with calories burned per minute in a single workout.